How to Design Sheet Metal Parts for Manufacturability

 ● Flanges should be formed perpendicular to the grain structure of the metal to avoid tearing.

-● Assigning tolerances tighter than necessary will increase the cost of the part and may cause premature wearing of punches and dies.
+● Assigning tolerances tighter than necessary will increase the part’s cost and cause premature wearing of punches and dies.

-● Simplifying multi piece assemblies by combining parts with similar roles will reduce product cost due to a reduction in production time.
+● Simplifying multi-piece assemblies by combining parts with similar roles will reduce product costs due to reduced production time.

 ● Using stock material close to the dimensions of the finished product will increase the manufacturability of the part.